Graph Ranking and the Cost of Sybil Defense: Defining Spam Resistance

 \item A ranking algorithm $f$ has \emph{zero spam resistance on $\mathcal{A}$} if, for all $\graph{G} = (\nodes_\graph{G},\edges_\graph{G}) \in \mathcal{A}$, there exists a non-empty $\trust_\graph{G} \subseteq \nodes_\graph{G}$ and $\graph{H} \in \graph{G}_\emptyset$ such that $f(\graph{H},\trust_\graph{G})[\spam_\graph{H}] > 0$.

 \end{enumerate} \end{definition}

-This definition captures a cost-benefit ratio under a pessimal cost function.
-The cost function is not meant to imply an actual market for buying nodes on the Internet.
-Rather, it is meant to capture the total expenditure needed to acquire nodes, including costs in money, effort, computer time and other limited resources.
-Thus, for example, a search engine would be able to substantially increase the cost of a specific node by assigning a human to watch it carefully and to de-index it if they suspected it had been acquired by a spammer, and in fact search engines do manipulate the spam market by such methods~\cite{GoogleWebSpam}.
-This is crucial, as while our cost functions will be simple they will in general depend heavily on $\trust_\graph{G}$.
+\pp{Intuition of the cost function.} The cost function captures how difficult it is for a spammer to subvert a node in a way that is hidden from the spam-detection efforts of the ranker.
+Thus, for example, a search engine would be able to substantially increase the cost of a specific node by assigning a human to watch it carefully and to de-index it if they suspected it had been acquired by a spammer, and in fact search engines do manipulate their interaction with spammers by such methods~\cite{GoogleWebSpam}.
+The correct way to view the cost function is as a guarantee that the ranker has a strategy to force a spammer to pay for their rank; using a spam-resistant ranking function by itself is not enough.
+Thus, when we establish that a ranking function is spam resistant, we must exhibit a cost function that the ranker can efficiently approximate, then use in conjunction with that ranking function.

-For example, suppose $\graph{G} \in \ergodicG$, and $t \in \trust_\graph{G}$ has low out-degree.
-Under PPR from center $t$, even if $t$'s out-neighbors have low rank in $\station{\graph{G}}$, they will still be very profitable for a spammer to acquire.
-We will therefore need to assign them a high cost.
-In general, we should think of high spam resistance as ensuring that there is a method for forcing the spammer to pay for their rank, rather than a guarantee that the spammer must always pay for their rank; this method is captured by the cost function.
+Indeed, while the definition of spam resistance only requires that some good cost function exist, all our proofs of spam resistance will construct explicit cost functions to direct the ranker's spam-detection effort.
+Observe that no amount of such effort is sufficient if the ranking function has zero spam resistance and that no such effort is needed if the ranking function has unbounded spam resistance.
+An examination of SuperTrust and UPR supports this interpretation.

-\textbf{Preliminary results.} As a warm-up, to see that trusted sites are necessary, consider any ranking algorithm $f$ whose output does not depend on $\trust$.
+\pp{Preliminary results.} As a warm-up, to see that trusted sites are necessary, consider any ranking algorithm $f$ whose output does not depend on $\trust$.
 Let $\graph{G}$ be an arbitrary graph, and let $\graph{H}$ consist of two disjoint copies of $\graph{G}$ spanning vertex sets $\nodes_1$ and $\nodes_2$.
 Then given $\graph{H}$ as input, without loss of generality $f$ assigns rank at least $1/2$ to $\nodes_1$.
-Viewing $\graph{H}$ as a spam graph in $\graph{H}[\nodes_2]_\emptyset$, where the base graph $\graph{H}[\nodes_2]$ is the copy of $\graph{G}$ spanning $\nodes_2$, $\purchase = \emptyset$, and $\spam_\graph{H} = \graph{H}[\nodes_1]$, we see that the spammer has attained rank at least $1/2$ without buying any vertices.
+Viewing $\graph{H}$ as a spam graph in $\graph{H}[\nodes_2]_\emptyset$, where the base graph $\graph{H}[\nodes_2]$ is the copy of $\graph{G}$ spanning $\nodes_2$, $\purchase = \emptyset$, and $\spam_\graph{H} = \nodes_1$, we see that the spammer has attained rank at least $1/2$ without buying any vertices.
 Thus we have proved the following.

 \begin{observation} Any ranking algorithm that is invariant under membership in $\trust_\graph{G}$ has zero spam resistance on all graph classes. \end{observation}